Leo Lion Foundation

 - Long-term systemic change rather than short-term relief

-Known Partner Organizations
+Known Partner Organisations

 The foundation has established or funded long-term partnerships with: